 Should I use a proxy layer or instrument each feature individually?

 A proxy layer is almost always better.
-Instrumenting each feature individually means every new microservice, agent, or integration requires a developer to remember to add cost tracking.
-A proxy intercepts all traffic universally, gives you attribution via request metadata, and lets you add routing and budget enforcement without touching feature code.
+Instrumenting each feature individually means every new microservice or agent requires a developer to add cost tracking manually.
+A proxy intercepts all traffic universally, provides attribution via request metadata, and allows routing and budget enforcement without touching feature code.
+Individual instrumentation also drifts — someone ships a new endpoint without the tracking, and you have a blind spot.

 How do I handle AI costs for a freemium tier?

 Set a hard monthly cap per free-tier tenant — small enough that free users can't abuse the system, large enough to demonstrate value.
-A typical free-tier cap: 50–100 AI queries/month.
-Above the cap, return a graceful "you've used your free AI credits — upgrade to continue" message.
+A typical free-tier cap is 50-100 AI queries per month.
+Above the cap, return a clear upgrade message.
 Never let free-tier users generate unbounded token consumption.
+One viral free user can produce more cost than 50 paying customers in a single day.

 What's the single most important thing to do before launching an AI feature?